BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

-C++ provides a compile-time (i.e., static) template definition, while for other languages (e.g., Java), template definitions result in a class hierarchy as all objects inherit from the language's base object (e.g., JavaObject).
+C++ provides a compile-time (i.e., static) template definition, while for other languages (e.g., Java), template definitions result in a class hierarchy as all objects inherit from a universal base object (e.g., JavaObject).
 Hence, the template metaprogramming is a branch related to C++.

 Below are the key points when the template metaprogramming is considered: